 An illustration of the empirical usefulness and flexibility of the univariate g-HawkesE(k) model is provided here by an analysis of two different datasets obtained from the TAQ database: the timing of trades in the biotechnology stock Genzyme General (GENZ) on NASDAQ during the period from 1 March 2000 to 26 April 2000 and the timing of trades in The Walt Disney Company (DIS) on the NYSE from 5 July 2000 to 29 August 2000.
 Each of these datasets comprises 40 trading days.
-We model the timing of trades that occur during normal trading hours (that is, 9:30 EST to 16:00 EST) only.
-As has already been discussed, the data is transformed so that the occurrence time of a trade is given by the number of normal trading hours that elapsed between 9:30 on the first trading day of the dataset in question and the occurrence of the event.
+We model the timing of trades that occur during normal trading hours (i.e. 9:30 EST to 16:00 EST) only, applying the data transformation described in Section 4.1.
 Further details regarding amendments that we make to the TAQ data are provided in the Appendix.

-Summary statistics of the durations between trades in the final datasets are given in Table
+Summary statistics of the durations between trades in the final datasets are given in Table $1.^{37}$ The mean intertrade duration for GENZ (13 seconds) is considerably shorter than that

-The specification and parametrisation of the deterministic component of the intensity, $\mu{\gamma}(t) = \mu(t; \gamma_1, ..., \gamma_8)$, is discussed in the following section.
+36The specification and parametrisation of the deterministic component of the intensity, $\mu{\gamma}(t) = \mu(t; \gamma_1, ..., \gamma_8)$, is discussed in the following section.